Page updated March 11, 2022

 Conducting Scouting Activities and Current Recommendations

 As the state reopens from pandemic restrictions, it is important that Scouting units take the necessary precautions required by all government health authorities.
-It is important to note that as of June 15, 2021, during the retirement of the blueprint for reopening, some, but not all, previous requirements have been removed from supervised youth programs.

 Please note that the guidance from local county and state health departments is prone to change and vary from county to county.
 Units must review and actively monitor local and state guidance and adhere to all suggested and required measures to prevent the spread.
 If there is a discrepancy between county, state, or CDC recommendations, we encourage units to adhere to the stricter standard.